Phenelzine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have Parkinson disease, angina (chest pain), kidney disease, diabetes, or epilepsy.
-Your doctor also needs to know if you have schizophrenia, an overactive thyroid, or a history of drug or alcohol addiction.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, epilepsy, or schizophrenia.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.